cds-snc/digital-canada-ca-website/content/en/service-digital-toolkit/user-centred-design/interaction-design-at-cds/index.md

 ---
 ## About this resource

 *This was originally created for internal use by our design community.
-It is not a complete overview of interaction design, but rather documentation that was used previously to support onboarding, find alignment, and spark conversations about our practice and standards within the Canadian Digital Service (CDS).*
+It is not a complete overview of interaction design, but rather documentation that was used previously to support onboarding, find alignment and spark conversations about our practice and standards within the Canadian Digital Service (CDS).*

 ## Our practice